-Carole Patricia Barnett, or Pat Barnett (No.7 in the list of female British team members) as she was better known, was born in London in 1934.
+Carole Patricia Barnett (# 7 in the list of senior women to represent Great Britain), or Pat Barnett as she was better known, was born in London in 1934.
 She became a member of the National Skating Association in 1956 and joined first the Brixton Falcons and then the North London Roller Speed Club, competing in many senior women's events in what was very much a male dominated sport at that time.
 Until 1950 there had only been one British Championship event per year for women as opposed to three for men.
 In fact equality within the sport would not come about until as late as 2004.

 It's fair to say that Pat was the glamour girl of British speed skating.
-She worked in a high profile showbiz environment as personal assistant to singer Dusty Springfield for many years, and would often bring the superstar to squad training sessions or get her to present the trophies back in the '60's.
+She worked in a high profile showbiz environment as personal assistant to globally famous singer and entertainer, Dusty Springfield, for many years and would often bring the superstar to squad training sessions or get her to present the trophies back in the '60's.
 But whilst Dusty Springfield was a star performer on the stage, Pat Barnett was a star performer on a roller rink.

 DUSTY SPRINGFIELD PRESENTS THE SOUTHERN RELAY TROPHY TO LEO EASON & RICKY MAY

 It was unfortunate in some ways for Pat that her skating career spanned that of Chloe Ronaldson's.
 Whilst Chloe was claiming almost every British title she competed for, Pat was always just a step behind.
 This in itself was no mean feat and should not be underestimated as an achievement in it's own right.
 In fact, were it not for the odd unfortunate circumstance (illness at the wrong time or an unjust disqualification) Pat would almost certainly have won at least one British Championship.